-Assistant Professor, Department of Economics; Canada Research Chair in Climate and Energy Policy (on sabbatical until July 2018)
+Associate Professor, Graduate School of Public and International Affairs, Faculty of Social Sciences and Canada Research Chair in Climate and Energy Policy

 His full biography can be found here.